The Atheist Bible, CC-BY Fabian M. Suchanek

 in the Kanha National Park in India

 This explanation is obviously false.
-Animals do not get stripes when they mate in front of almond trees.
+Animals do not get their stripes by mating in front of almond trees.
 Rather, animals have stripes when this provides an evolutionary advantage such as camouflage.
-This also explains why animals often exhibit the colors of their environment (frogs are green, lions are yellow, rabbits are brown, and polar bears are white).
+This also explains why animals are often the same colors as their environment (frogs are green, lions are yellow, rabbits are brown, and polar bears are white).

-Second, the argument that “God did it” is commonly applied to all the beautiful things in life.
+Second, the argument “God did it” is commonly applied to all the beautiful things in life.
 Yet, there are arguably many more ugly, dangerous, and brutal things in life than there are beautiful ones.
-Tapewor ms, for example, are several meters long and live in the intestines of animals and humans.
+Tapeworms, for example, live in the intestines of animals and humans and can grow up to 10 meters long21.
 Much less theological effort has been devoted to explaining the existence of these animals.

-Third , explaining phenomena by gods is basically an argument from ignorance: if we do not know the answer to something, then we say it’s God.
+Third, attributing phenomena to gods is basically an argument from ignorance: If we do not know the answer to something, then we say it’s God.
 This is, however, not a valid way of reasoning.

 If you accept the explanation that God did it,